woc-hack/tutorial/README.md

 ```

-In addition to random lookup, the maps are also stored in flat sorted files and this format is preffered (faster) when investigating more than one million items.
+In addition to the random lookup, the maps are also stored in flat sorted files and this format is preffered (faster) when investigating over one million items.
 For example, find commits by any author named Warner:
 ```
 [username@da0]~% zcat /da0_data/basemaps/gz/a2cFullP0.s | grep 'Warner'
 ```
 As described below, the maps are split into 32 parts to enable parallel search.

 ### Exercise 3

 a) Find all files modified by 'Warner Losh <imp@FreeBSD.org>'

 Hint 1: What is the map name?

 Hint 2: What is the type of the value for that map?

 Count all commits made by developers who share your last name